foundry-rs/book/src/reference/config/solidity-compiler.md

 - Type: boolean
 - Default: false
-- Environment: `FOUNDRY_OFFLINE` or `DAPP_OFFLINE`
+- Environment: `FOXAR_OFFLINE` or `DAPP_OFFLINE`

-If enabled, Foundry will not attempt to download any missing solc versions.
+If enabled, Foxar will not attempt to download any missing solc versions.

 If both `offline` and `auto-detect-solc` are set to `true`, the required version(s) of solc will be auto detected but any missing versions will _not_ be installed.